 Pros and Cons of Using Secured Credit Cards for Small Business

 - Security deposit: To get a secured credit card, you need to have cash available for the deposit.
+The amount of that deposit won’t be available to spend until you pay off and close the account.

 - Nothing is guaranteed: Even if you have a deposit, your approval for a secured card is not promised.
-Additionally, if you prove yourself responsible and repay the loan, there is no assurance that your lender (or another) will offer you other loan or financing options with better rates and terms.
+Additionally, if you prove yourself responsible and repay the loan, there is no assurance that your lender (or another) will offer you other loans or financing options with better rates and terms.

 Pros and Cons of Using Unsecured Credit Cards for Small Business